resinsn/python1909/README.md

-# Newly came, hello there.
+Newly came, hello there.
+Trying to figure out how this work.